-At Earth Med Research, we endeavor to change the way people think about medicine.
+We endeavor to change the way people think about medicine.
 Science is waking us up to the reality that many chronic diseases today have complex environmental causes that may require intervention on many fronts.
 Leveraging this understanding, many forward-thinking physicians and patients have apparently already witnessed dramatic reversals or remissions of chronic diseases that – according to published science – have scarcely or sometimes even never been documented within the context of a controlled trial.
 It is our vision to investigate through controlled clinical trials whether or not such results can be reliably reproduced.
 To this end, we intend to pilot a model of decision-making which we term Robust Empirical Treatment.
-In this model, all (or many) possible contributing environmental causes of a chronic disease are simultaneously or sequentially targeted using a multi-interventional natural medicine protocol, even in the absence of proven etiology.
+In this model, many possible contributing environmental causes of a chronic disease are simultaneously or sequentially targeted using a multi-interventional natural medicine protocol, even in the absence of proven etiology.

 - Environmental Medicine – Identifying Upstream Causes